 A healthy tenet is ambiguous enough to facilitate the engineering process yet precise enough to focus effort.
-One of the best examples of a healthy tenet is Amazon's Customer Obsession principal:
+One of the best examples of a healthy tenet is Amazon’s Customer Obsession principle:

 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

-Another perfect example of a good tenet is Amazon's Invent and Simplify principal:
+Another perfect example of a good tenet is Amazon’s Invent and Simplify principle: